-BEST EUROPEAN LEAGUE OF LEGENDS PLAYERS
+BEST EUROPEAN LoL PLAYERS

 We will start our chart of top LoL pro players in Europe region.
+Meanwhile we recommend your to order a boost from our elo boost pros.

 BEST EU TOP LANER: HUNI

-Huni started his League of Legends career as a part of the Samsung organization as a practice partner for the team, though he was never officially a substitute for the team.
+Huni started his LoL career as a part of the Samsung organization as a practice partner for the team, though he was never officially a substitute for the team.
 The first team he officially joined was FNATIC, just before the start of the 2015 EU LCS Spring/Regular Season, as part of a new roster for the team including Reignover, Febiven, Steeelback, and YellowStar, who remained the support from the previous line-up.
 In spite of low expectations for the team consisting of relatively unknown players, they placed second in the regular season with a 13-5 game record, and Huni himself won the Rookie of the Split award for the EU LCS.

 Even though they were second in the regular split, they achieved first place during play-offs and went to the Mid Season Invitational where they beat TSM and went to 5 games against SKT T1.